Posted: February 24, 2023

-The key to wok cooking is direct contact between the bottom of the pan and controlled, high heat like the BlueStar 25000 BTU open burners.
+The key to wok cooking is direct contact between the bottom of the pan and controlled, high heat like the open burners on BlueStar ranges and rangetops that can reach up to 25,000 BTUs.
 This will allow you to stir fry meat and vegetables very quickly to produce a crisp, fresh flavor.

 Tip #9: Never fill past half way mark

 Never overfill your wok past the halfway mark.
 You need room for displacement of food, and also it allows your ingredients to cook quickly and evenly.

 You’ll notice in wok cooking that the chefs are always keeping the food moving.
 This is important to the finish because by stirring and moving the ingredients you allow for reduction in the sauce to adhere to the protein and prevent the food from getting overcooked.
 Continuously move your pan or use a utensil to move the ingredients.